Jtog123/Beanstalk_Language/README.md

 Compiler **GENERATES** Bytecode.
 The Bytecode will be **FED TO** Virtual Machine

 **The Compiler:**\
-Will probably built with 2 seperate components the Scanner and the Parser.\
+Will probably built with 2 seperate components a Scanner and a Parser.
 The Scanner will form the Tokens, the Parser will consume them and generate bytecode instructions and then feed them to the Virtual Machine.

 **The Virtual Machine:**\
+A virtual machine is essentially a CPU written at the software level.
+To keep Beanstalk architecture independent we need to write a basic emualtor that understands Beanstalks instruction set.
+The virtual machine will contain an instruction pointer and perfrom the basic duties of a real CPU.
+It will **fetch an instruction**,**decode said instruction**, then **execute said instruction** .
+Repeat.